 Pretty potent, but USC is not far behind.
 The Trojans are ranked 14th in scoring offense (37.4 ppg), 18th in rushing offense (213 ypg), 22nd in passing offense (281.0 ypg) and 7th in the FBS in total offense (494.0 ypg).

-It’s easy to see that with Matt Barkley playing lights out football (20 TD, 4 INT in 2010) – and a series of talented athletes on both sides of the ball – the Trojans have what it takes to stick with the Ducks all night long.
+With Matt Barkley playing lights out (20 TD, 4 INT in 2010) – and a series of talented athletes on both sides of the ball – the Trojans have what it takes to stick with the Ducks all night long.

-But there are four important motivational factors that could help push the game further towards Lane Kiffin’s favor.
+Four motivational factors could help push the game further towards Lane Kiffin’s favor.

 1) This is USC’s National Championship

 At least, it should be pitched that way.
-With the sanctions keeping this team from a bowl game, Lane Kiffin should be promoting this game to his players as the big one – USC’s “Natty” for 2010.
-Thecoaching staff should even consider mocking up a trophy that the players could hoist if the Trojans win – and that way, there would be two trophies in the stadium that day, including Lane’s wife.
+With the sanctions keeping USC from a bowl game, Lane Kiffin should be promoting this game as the big one.
+This is USC’s “Natty” for 2010.
+The coaching staff should even mock up a trophy that the players could hoist if the Trojans win.
+That way, there would be two trophies in the stadium that day, including Lane’s wife.

 2) Revenge for last year’s 47-20 beatdown at Autzen Stadium

-Last year’s loss was ugly – and USC’s defense was exposed.
-This season, it’s former NFL defensive mastermind Monte Kiffin leading the Trojans defense – and so far, it hasn’t gone well.
-USC ranks 87th in total defense – and that’s quite surprising considering Monte’s track record.
+Last year’s loss was ugly.
+USC’s defense was exposed.
+This season, it’s former NFL defensive mastermind Monte Kiffin leading the Trojans defense.
+So far, it hasn’t gone well, as USC ranks 87th in total defense.
+That’s actually quite surprising considering Monte’s track record.
 The key will be the Trojans – and its 39th ranked rush defense – attempting to limit the damage on Heisman candidate LaMichael James and the Ducks running game.

 3) It’s Homecoming for Southern California

-Homecoming games always bring a little extra excitement, a little more tailgating and a little more cheering by the time the game starts – especially for a night game, which this one is.
+Homecoming games always bring a little extra excitement, a little more tailgating and a little more cheering by the time the game starts.
+That goes double for a night game, which this one is.

 4) Oregon is the first top-ranked team to visit USC in over 20 years

-Monte Kiffin and the USC defense will be the key to this game, and expect Monte – with all his NFL experience – to push his Trojans this week into simulating against the way Oregon runs its hurry-up spread offense.
+Expect the Oregon offense to show up and give Monte Kiffin fits.
+Just do not expect this game to be a laugher.
+In fact, Monte Kiffin and the USC defense will be the key to this game.
+Expect Monte – with all his NFL experience – to push his Trojans to simulate the way Oregon runs its hurry-up spread offense.
 With the athletic talent that the Trojans have, this group shouldn’t tire as others did, especially if the offense continues to do its part.